sebsjames/maths/docs/ref/range.md

 ## Summary

-`morph::range` is a class for specifying a mathematical closed interval [min, max].
+`sm::range` is a class for specifying a mathematical closed interval [min, max].
 Its data consists of just two numbers indicating the minimum and maximum of the interval.

 It is used as a return object for the `vec::range` and `vvec::range` methods and gives semantic meaning to the two values `min` and `max`, which are public and accessible directly by client code (if a 2 element array were used for a range, the client coder would have to remember if element 0 was min or max).